 6. Does it require further investigation or research?

 Maybe, after moving through steps 1-4, you’re starting to sense it might be worthwhile to further explore adding the feature.
 That doesn’t mean you should start development immediately.
-It just means the feature gets added to your backlog, or to your Parking Lot or Planning Board.
+It just means the feature gets added to your backlog, or to your Table Layout or Planning Board.
 Do some more research.
 Interview your customers to further understand the problems this new feature would solve.
 Treat it like any other new component or feature.

 7. Subject the customer request to a weighted scoring model.